 Monday through Friday: 9:00 am-4:30 pm

 Wednesday, 9:00 am-7:00pm

 Anyone may self-tour the museum for free during open hours.
 If you would like to schedule a group tour (schools, community groups, etc.) please fill out our form.
 We limit group tours to 15 people due to space limitations.
 The tours are appropriate for age 7th grade and older.
 Tours are available Monday through Friday, 9:00 am – 4:00 pm.
 All tours must be arranged in advance, for more information or to schedule a tour fill out the following form: Tour request form

-The Dittrick is home to curious and comprehensive collections: surgical instruments and medical equipment, microscopes, nursing uniforms, historical contraceptive devices, turn of the century x-ray equipment, midwifery manikins and much more.
+The Dittrick is home to comprehensive collections: surgical instruments and medical equipment, microscopes, nursing uniforms, historical contraceptive devices, turn of the century x-ray equipment, midwifery manikins and much more.
 The Blaufox Hall of diagnostic instruments is also one of the most comprehensive of its kind in exploring medical instruments that show the evolving doctor-patient relationship.
 Housing over 175,000 artifacts, the museum offers a window into the past for visitor and researcher alike.